cunnie/docs/ntp_too_expensive.md

 Notes regarding the shell script above:

 * `tcpdump`'s `-tt` flag is to generate relative timestamps, so that we may easily calculate the amount of time between each response
-* `tcpdump`'s `src host` parameter is to restrict the packets to NTP responses and not NTP queries (we want to exclude the queries because it would make determining the interval between responses more difficult)
+* `tcpdump`'s `src host` parameter is to restrict the packets to NTP responses and not NTP queries (it's simpler if we pay attention to half the conversation)
 * the first `awk` command prints the interval (in seconds) between each NTP response
 * the `tail` command strips the very first response whose time interval is pathological (i.e. whose time interval is the number of seconds since [the Epoch](http://en.wikipedia.org/wiki/Unix_time), e.g. 1404857430)
 * the `sort` and `uniq` tells us the number of times a response was made for a given interval (e.g. "384 NTP responses had a 64-second polling interval")